sleb/joe/README.md

 octo run roms/ibm-logo.ch8

 # Run with slower updates to see the logo being drawn step by step
+# Press Ctrl+C anytime to stop and see statistics
 octo run roms/ibm-logo.ch8 --cycle-delay-ms 500

 # Run with verbose output showing CPU state each cycle